Watch me on Twitch!

 A psych-rock band from Denver, Colorado, Eldren were one of the first major discoveries I made thanks to these mystery boxes.
 That vinyl's been spun a couple times.
 Putting aside this album from 2018, and a self-titled from 2013 unavailable on Bandcamp, their full-length releases include one titled Welcome to Deathville in 2015, and a cover album titled the Separation Sessions in 2021.
 Information on them has been somewhat difficult to find, which is unfortunate.

 Two singers here as well: Tyler Imbrogno (who has also done some mixing work for Needlejuice) and Nasir Malik.
 The band has known some success locally in Denver.
-Their sound, self-described as "a psychedelic dream rock super pop soundgasm", counts on heavy synths and even includes a violin at times.
-Imbrogno's voice, which I can best describe as androgynous, helps with the unique feel of their work.
+Their sound, self-described as "a psychedelic dream rock super pop soundgasm", counts on heavy synths and even includes violins and brass instruments at times.
+Imbrogno's voice, mixed to frequently sound androgynous, helps with the unique feel of their work.
 (I've played their video clip for "We Just Want The World" several dozen times, it's so charming.)

 Miss Information Aged doesn't quite fit the bill of a concept album, the best we get is a nod to several previous songs' titles in the nearly 9-minute closing title track.
 Still, the effort feels like a cohesive whole when its 43 minutes are heard front-to-back.
 I do hope to see them release another record of original material.
 I also bought Welcome to Deathville this week.